BWY9394/Reid-Smith-Lab/Bulk RNA-seq/Salmon/README.md

 sed -i.bak -e 's/>//g' decoysVu.txt
 ```

 This produces `decoysVu.txt` containing all chromosome/scaffold names.
+Change Vu to whatever works for you, for me I'm starting with cowpea.
+So.
+Yea.
+More for housekeeping so you know what is what

 ---